farbodtandas/farbodtandas/README.md

 <h1 align="center">🫡 Hey, I'm Farbod!</h1>
 <h4 align="center">I am a front-end developer as well as a UI/UX designer based in Vanncouver, Canada.
-I studied Digital Design and Development at BCIT, and I'm really excited to build a career in this field.</h4>
+I have a diploma in Digital Design and Development from BCIT, and I'm really excited to build a career in this field.</h4>

 <br/>